 records for the largest collection of Environmental Impact Statements in

 Since 2007, the Northwestern University Transportation Library has contributed transportation-related theses to the TRID database.
-To date, over 4,800 records have been contributed.
-The Northwestern University Transportation Library adds new thesis records to TRID annually.
+To date, about 3,800 records have been contributed.

 ACCESS TO TRID Via Other Databases